This feature enables importing and rendering e57 and pts pointcloud files.

 In the Content Window, right click and “Convert to USD”.

-When importing e57 files, there are two main options:
+When importing e57 files, there are following options:

 Convert to USD.